ralfyang/Zinst/README.md

 zinst restart httpd					<- restart the httpd daemon by /etc/init.d/httpd file control

-zinst crontab -l 					<- list-up the crontab scheduler zinst cront -e	 					<- edit the crontab scheduler
+zinst crontab -l 					<- list-up the crontab scheduler zinst crontab -u root -l			<- list-up the crontab scheduler for an user zinst cront -e	 					<- edit the crontab scheduler

 zinst find						<- list-up the available file for install zinst find hwcon					<- list-up the available file for install as you typed

-zinst hist						<- show the history zinst hist -300						<- show the 300 lines history
+zinst hist						<- show the history zinst hist 300						<- show the 300 lines history

 zinst self-update					<- zinst command update( *Requires: Package dist server must has a zinst file)